-PROMOTE BLACK PROSPERITY

-We will create strong pathways for African Americans in Charlottesville to thrive and grow.
+PROMOTE BLACK PROSPERITY We will create strong pathways for African Americans in Charlottesville to thrive and grow.
 We envision a neighborhood centered around Black-owned property, commerce and culture with visible access to capital and financing.

-CONTINUOUS LEARNING

-We will be a critical spoke in Charlottesville's workforce education efforts.
-Our vision is a community that creates meaningful opportunities for professional and workforce development, education and growth.
+CONTINUOUS LEARNING efforts. ( a critical spoke in Charlottesville's workforce education r vision is a community that creates meaningful opportunities ional and workforce development, education and growth.
+BELONGIN AND INCLUS - We believe that Charlottesville should feel inclusive and welcoming to every resident.

-BELONGING AND INCLUSION

-We believe that Charlottesville should feel inclusive and welcoming to every resident.
 We envision a culturally distinctive neighborhood with financially and socially accessible community spaces and activities.

-STRONG CONNECTIVITY

-We see opportunities for Charlottesville to continue strengthening its physical, social and economic relationships.
-We envision a more connected neighborhood where people can access adjacent residential neighborhoods and commercial areas.

-RESPECT EXISTING RESIDENTIAL FABRIC We share Charlottesville's commitment to distinct neighborhoods and community commercial corridors.
-We will advocate for zoning that fosters vibrant street level activity, and maintains the integrity of the existing Starr Hill neighborhood as it grows.
+STRONG CONNECTIVITY economic portunities for Charlottesville to continue strengthening its physical, social and relationships.
+We envision a more connected neighborhood where people can acent residential neighborhoods and commercial areas.
+RESPEC' EXISTIN RESIDENT FABRIC G IAL We share Charlottesville's commitment to distinct neighborhoods and community commercial corridors.
+We will advocate for modifying zoning that fosters vibrant street level activity, and maintains the integrity of the existing Starr Hill neighborhood as it grows.